Groumy/Groumy.github.io/_drafts/tbh-.md

 But, it's simpler to say that Jimmy the Wizard, as to roll bellow his stat *and* above the spell level than having to calculate what it's the maximum he is allowd to roll.

-# The Blackjack rule
+# The actual house rule

 When a rule in The Black Hack ask you to _add a number_ to an attribute test, you simply have to roll _higher_ than the given number _and_ under your attribute.

-> Statistically they have the same odds, but mathematically you don't have to do anything.
->
-> You simply have to make an _Attribute Test_ **and** _beat_ a given number.

 ## Difficulty Levels